JamieG-UK/VBA-Docs/api/PowerPoint.CustomLayout.Preserved.md

 # CustomLayout.Preserved property (PowerPoint)

-Determines whether the specified custom layout is preserved from changes.
+Represents whether a custom layout remains available in the design master even if it is not used by any slides.
 Read/write.

 ## Syntax